mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 This method can also be used to get the element type of an `Array`, `Chan`, pointer, or `Slice`.

+TODO: Add an example similar to the one for struct types.

 ### Type Methods For Arrays and Slices Types

 To get a `Value` for a slice, `reflect.Value(slice)`.